The nonexistence of sections of Stiefel varieties and stably free modules

 \begin{lemma} Let $\sh{X}$ be a pointed motivic space.
 There is an isomorphism $\phi_\sh{X}: \tilde{K}_1(\Sigma^{1,1} \sh{X}) \to \tilde{K}_0(\sh{X})$, natural in $\sh{X}$, such that

 commutes. \end{lemma} \begin{proof} The argument is adapted from \cite[pg.
 99]{Adams1974}.
 First, we claim that the right square in

 is commutative, where the leftmost horizontal maps are the canonical ones.
 It suffices to show that the outer square commutes, considered as a diagram in $\cat{H}(k)$.
-The top composition corresponds to the element
+The clockwise composition corresponds to the element

 of $K_0(\P^1 \times \Z \times \Gr)$, which proves the claim.
 The adjoint of the right square in \eqref{eq:Adj} is the commuting square

 Consider the chain of isomorphisms

 of abelian groups.
 The first isomorphism $[S^1 \Smash \Sigma^{1,1} \sh{X}, \Z \times \Gr] \iso [\sh{X}, \Omega_{\P^1} (\Z \times \Gr)]$ respects the endomorphisms